Accounts Receivable Aging: Definition, Importance, & Aging AR Report Guide

 What Is AR Aging?

-AR aging is an accounts receivable metric that lists unpaid customer invoices and unused credit memos by date ranges (referred to in an AR aging report as the aging schedule).
+AR aging is an accounts receivable and collections performance metric that lists unpaid customer invoices and unused credit memos by date ranges (referred to in an AR aging report as the aging schedule).
 It’s a powerful metric that shows how efficiently a company collects cash and can point to potential issues with customers’ financial health.

 These reports organize customer invoices by your aging schedule — incremental 30-day date “buckets” that represent periods of time since the invoice’s due date.
 The buckets allow you to recognize upcoming cash inflow from customers and identify customers with late payments, who may pose credit risks over time.